Stimulant: Mechanisms of action

 Most stimulants exert their activating effects by enhancing catecholamine neurotransmission.
 Catecholamine neurotransmitters are employed in regulatory pathways implicated in attention, arousal, motivation, task salience and reward anticipation.
 Classical stimulants either block the reuptake or stimulate the efflux of these catecholamines, resulting in increased activity of their circuits.
 Some stimulants, specifically those with entactogenic and hallucinogenic effects, also affect serotonergic transmission.
-Some stimulants, such as some amphetamine derivatives and, notably, yohimbine, can decrease negative feedback by antagonizing regulatory autoreceptors.
+Some stimulants, such as some amphetamine derivatives and yohimbine, can decrease negative feedback by antagonizing regulatory autoreceptors.
 Adrenergic agonists, such as, in part, ephedrine, act by directly binding to and activating adrenergic receptors, producing sympathomimetic effects.

 There are also more indirect mechanisms of action by which a drug can elicit activating effects.
 Caffeine is an adenosine receptor antagonist, and only indirectly increases catecholamine transmission in the brain.
 Pitolisant is an histamine 3 (H_{3})-receptor inverse agonist.
 As histamine 3 (H_{3}) receptors mainly act as autoreceptors, pitolisant decreases negative feedback to histaminergic neurons, enhancing histaminergic transmission.

 The precise mechanism of action of some stimulants, such as modafinil, for treating symptoms of narcolepsy and other sleep disorders, remains unknown.

 Notable stimulants

 Amphetamine

-Amphetamine is a potent central nervous system (CNS) stimulant of the phenethylamine class that is approved for the treatment of attention deficit hyperactivity disorder (ADHD) and narcolepsy.
+Amphetamine is a potent psychostimulant of the phenethylamine class that is approved for the treatment of attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 Amphetamine is also used off-label as a performance and cognitive enhancer, and recreationally as an aphrodisiac and euphoriant.
 Although it is a prescription medication in many countries, unauthorized possession and distribution of amphetamine is often tightly controlled due to the significant health risks associated with uncontrolled or heavy use.
 As a consequence, amphetamine is illegally manufactured in clandestine labs to be trafficked and sold to users.
 Based upon drug and drug precursor seizures worldwide, illicit amphetamine production and trafficking is much less prevalent than that of methamphetamine.

 The first pharmaceutical amphetamine was Benzedrine, a brand of inhalers used to treat a variety of conditions.
 Because the dextrorotary isomer has greater stimulant properties, Benzedrine was gradually discontinued in favor of formulations containing all or mostly dextroamphetamine.
 Presently, it is typically prescribed as mixed amphetamine salts, dextroamphetamine, and lisdexamfetamine.

-Amphetamine is a norepinephrine-dopamine releasing agent (NDRA).
+Amphetamine is a norepinephrine–dopamine releasing agent (NDRA).
 It enters neurons through dopamine and norepinephrine transporters and facilitates neurotransmitter efflux by activating TAAR1 and inhibiting VMAT2.
 At therapeutic doses, this causes emotional and cognitive effects such as euphoria, change in libido, increased arousal, and improved cognitive control.
 Likewise, it induces physical effects such as decreased reaction time, fatigue resistance, and increased muscle strength.
 In contrast, supratherapeutic doses of amphetamine are likely to impair cognitive function and induce rapid muscle breakdown.
 Very high doses can result in psychosis (e.g., delusions and paranoia), which very rarely occurs at therapeutic doses even during long-term use.
 As recreational doses are generally much larger than prescribed therapeutic doses, recreational use carries a far greater risk of serious side effects, such as dependence, which only rarely arises with therapeutic amphetamine use.